kyleconroy/ssf/README.md

 # TODO
 * Versioning?
 * Write up goals (combining metrics, logging, events, tracing and service checks)
-* Settle on a serialization format.
-Leaning toward MessagePack of Protobuf.
 * Way of representing intermediary tag munging? (aggregators gonna agg)
 * Work out the whole MTU/UDP/log-lines-are-long thing
-* Settle if these should be separate objects or one big one?
 * Add way for "extensions" to be added ^
 * Creation of a CLI tool for emitting a metric to a port a la `nc`
-* Define valid tag characters. (colons as delimiter?)

 # Why?